chaplinjs/chaplin/README.md

 ## Introduction

-This is an example JavaScript application architecture using the popular Backbone.js library.
-The code is derived from [moviepilot.com](http://moviepilot.com/), a large single-page JavaScript application.
+This is an example architecture for JavaScript applications using the [Backbone.js](http://documentcloud.github.com/backbone/) library.
+The code is derived from [moviepilot.com](http://moviepilot.com/), a large single-page application.

-## Motivation

-While developing web applications like moviepilot.com and [salon.io](http://salon.io/), we felt the need for conventions on how to structure Backbone applications.
-While Backbone is fine at what it’s doing, it’s not a full-fledged framework for single-page applications.
-Yet it’s often used for this purpose.

-To promote the discussion on JavaScript applications, we decided to open-source and document our application structure.
-This example application is mostly derived and generalized from the moviepilot.com codebase.

-This project does not intend to provide a ready-to-use library.
-It’s an example how a real-world application structure might look like.
-Consider it as a scaffold which needs to be adapted to the needs of a specific application.

-This structure is just a snapshot of our ongoing efforts.
-Just like Moviepilot.com, we’re evolving the structure over the time.
-It’s not all-purpose or flawless.
-In fact there are several open issues so your feedback is appreciated!

 ## Key Features